 Explore how Jesus is portrayed in art from different ages and cultures and how this can send a message about different beliefs relating to him.

-Explore what Christians mean by/experience as the Holy Spirit in their lives.
+Explore what Christians mean by/experience the Holy Spirit in their lives.

 Explore New Testament teachings on living a Christian life e.g. “The Fruits of the Spirit” in Galatians 5 and I Corinthians 13 on love and consider their relevance for today’s world.

-Explain and interpret ways that the history and culture of religions and worldviews influence individuals and communities today.
+Explain and interpret how the history and culture of religions and worldviews influence individuals and communities today.

 Show understanding of what is sacred for believers in religious places.